AccelByte/grpc-plugin-dependencies/README.md

 # grpc-plugin-dependencies

-> :warning: **If you are new to AccelByte Cloud Service Customization gRPC Plugin Architecture**: Start reading from [OVERVIEW.md](OVERVIEW.md) to get the full context.
+> :warning: **If you are new to AccelByte Gaming Services Customization gRPC Plugin Architecture**: Start reading from [OVERVIEW.md](OVERVIEW.md) to get the full context.

 ```mermaid
 flowchart LR